What Do You Want to Be?: ESL Lesson Plan [Free PDF]

 Have students present their career posters to the class, explaining why they chose the profession they did.
 This provides students with a chance to practice public speaking and to learn about different professions from their peers.

-See also Lesson Plans for Autism [Free PDF]
+See also ESL Aches and Pains Lesson Plan [Free PDF]

 This lesson plan provides a comprehensive approach to teaching work-related vocabulary and concepts.
 It engages students in exploring a variety of professions and encourages them to think about their own career aspirations, all while strengthening their English language skills.
 Through this lesson, students will gain a broader understanding of the working world, allowing them to envision and communicate their own place in it.